Photography prompts help turn nervous clients into picture-perfect superstars. Use these FREE prompts to ramp up the romance for your next couple!

 - Use furniture opposite to its intention: sit on tables, lie on chairs, jump on beds.

-- Put things in the way: shoot through things (rings, archways, hands in a heart shape leaves, grass, flowers, confetti, bubbles, prisms, fractal filters, stained glass windows).
-Shoot from under things (get under the veil with the couple, get under a blanket).
+- Put things in the way: shoot photos through things (rings, archways, hands in a heart shape leaves, grass, flowers, confetti, bubbles, prisms, fractal filters, stained glass windows).
+Shoot photos from under things (get under the veil with the couple, get under a blanket).

 - Use creative depth of field: focus on hands, rings, shoes.
 Shoot a filmstrip sequence with focus on different objects or people.
 Focus on him watching her as she poses for the camera.